 Be it a first date or a first hello with a customer on call, the first few seconds define a lot on how their relationship with your brand builds on.
 It’s always classy to come by as a brand that’s professional in handling your business.
 With a well fitting PBX to support your customer interactions, you don’t have to worry about being all over the place.

 Missing out on calls, messing up with unorganised call transfers and long wait times can be thrown out of your system with the smart features of a PBX—call routing, conferencing, auto receptionist, and call back options to name a few.
 This way it becomes easier for you to replicate good customer experience often and with style.
 This will keep your customers coming back to you your brand for a long long time.

-A PBX is more or less like a good old bottle of wine.
+A PBX phone software is more or less like a good old bottle of wine.
 You’ll see its effect add up most, over the long run.
-Even though the initial setup might be a little daunting in terms of adapting to change and all the work involved, it is a one time investment.
+Even though the initial setup might be a little daunting in terms of adapting to change and all the work involved, it is a one-time investment.
 With a fully functional PBX in place, your employees can work with a specific number of shared phone lines as against the traditional ones that demand a separate line for each employee.

 Also, with a traditional phone system, every call made—even if it’s to a colleague working right across the floor, the call goes all the way to the local exchange before connecting through and is treated as a brand new costing you plenty.
 But, for a call made through the PBX, you’ll not be charged at all.
 This way you get to save big, both in terms of hardware and resource.

 On what would you like seeing your call center agents invest their time?
 Looking up directories and call log sheets to spot the right phone numbers to dial up, or get down to business, pick that call up and sweep your customers off their feet with some really good quality support.
 Well of course, it all comes down to business at the end of the day.